-Applications for the 2020 MSD Animal Health Veterinary Surgeon Research Bursaries have now opened.
-Three new research bursaries have been introduced in the areas of swine, poultry and aquaculture, to add to the existing two bursaries in ruminant and one in companion animal research.
+Applications for the 2021 MSD Animal Health Veterinary Surgeon Research Bursaries will open in August 2021.
+In 2020 three new research bursaries were introduced in the areas of swine, poultry and aquaculture, to add to the existing two bursaries in ruminant and one in companion animal research.
 Each bursary is worth up to £4,000 for research into specific disease/subject areas.

 A 2019 vet surgeon research bursary award was given to Jonathan Hobbs BVetMed DBR MRCVS of North Park Veterinary Group, Devon, for his research into current practices employed by sheep farmers using anthelmintics in the South West of England.

 The second award was made to Dr Simon Archer MRCVS from the University of Surrey for his research into lameness and mastitis prevalence in the same UK dairy herds.

 (Pictured left: Jonathan Hobbs Vet Surgeon Ruminant Research Bursary Award 2019)